Email Templates

 ## What this guide covers

-Build and share reusable email layouts that give your broadcasts and sequence emails a consistent visual baseline without rebuilding structure each time.
+Build and share reusable email layouts so broadcasts and sequence emails can use the same visual structure without rebuilding the layout for each message.

 ## Sections